 We are still eagerly awaiting full release of the two new Rainbow Six Siege operators due out in Year 4 Season 2.
-Until then, however, we do at least have full gadget and kit loadouts for the new Rainbow Six Siege operators, Nomad and Kaid, as well as some tips on how to best use each one.
+Until then, however, we do at least have full gadget and kit loadouts for the new Rainbow Six Siege operators, Gridlock and Mozzie, as well as some tips on how to best use each one.